antrea-io/antrea/docs/network-policy.md

 **priority**: The `priority` field determines the relative priority of the policy among all ClusterNetworkPolicies in the given cluster.
 This field is mandatory.
 A lower priority value indicates higher precedence.
-Priority values can range from 1.0-10000.0.
+Priority values can range from 1.0 to 10000.0.
-**Note**: Policies with same priorities will be evaluated indeterministically.
+**Note**: Policies with the same priorities will be evaluated indeterministically.
 Users should therefore take care to use priorities to ensure the behavior they expect.